-1. Premium – the premium of insuring your spouse and children under an Individual plan is obviously higher than that under a Family Floater one.
+The premium of insuring your spouse and children under an Individual plan is obviously higher than that under a Family Floater one.

-2. Coverage for dependent parents and children– generally most of the family floater plans barring a few exclude dependent parents from the scope of coverage.
+Generally most of the family floater plans barring a few exclude dependent parents from the scope of coverage.
 Thus in such a situation, buying a family floater defeats the purpose since your parents will need most of the medical attention due to age.
 Moreover, the policies that do cover parents are expensive since premium is calculated on the age of the senior-most member which in that case will be the dependent parent.
 Furthermore, dependent children are covered till a specified age which is either 21 or 25 depending on the plan.
 After the children reach that age, they are excluded from the cover.

 After a change in regulations, almost all policies are now renewable lifelong.
 However, this rule does not apply to family floater policies which are terminated after the senior-most member reaches a certain age like 60 or 65.
 In that case, buying an individual plan for all members separately will become quite expensive.
 Moreover, the family’s claim history will also be ignored under the new policy and the pre-existing clause will apply afresh.

-4. Limit on Sum Assured – under a family floater plan, every member shares the same Sum Assured.
+Under a family floater plan, every member shares the same Sum Assured.
 In the event of a medical emergency, if one member is hospitalized and uses up the entire amount, the other members cannot make another claim within the same year.
 Thus the scope of the plan is limited.

-5. One plan for all – the family floater plan is universal in nature providing a uniform scope of coverage to all members.
+The family floater plan is universal in nature providing a uniform scope of coverage to all members.
 There is no scope for customization which makes it rigid in nature.